-A clause is a group of words containing both a subject and a predicate.
+A clause is a group of words that contains a subject and a predicate.

 The subject is who or what the sentence is about and will always be a noun or pronoun.

-The predicate is the part of a sentence that contains the verb and tells us something about the subject.
+The predicate is the part of a sentence that contains the verb and tells the reader something about the subject.